CharlesMartinUK/ExhibitionCurator/README.md

 # Website to view artworks using Web API

-User can search online art gallery API and results are displayed in progressive layout
+User can search online art gallery API and results are displayed in progressive layout.
+Works can be added to session based gallery and viewed on gallery page.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and uses React Bootstrap
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and uses React Bootstrap.

 ## Available Scripts